lostintransaction/lostintransaction.github.io/_src/posts/2014-04-09-computing-a-bitcoin-address-part-4-wallet-import-format-wif.md

 "Compressed" is in quotes because the private key itself is not compressed, but rather has a flag that indicates that the public key should be compressed.
-Here's the relevant details of Wallet Import
+Here's the relevant details of the Wallet Import Format (WIF):
-Format:

 "Uncompressed" WIF private key: